 Purpose: To share and encourage.
 Writers can express doubts and concerns without fear of appearing foolish or weak.
-Those who have been through the fire can offer help and guidance.
-It’s a safe-haven for insecure writers of all kinds!
+Those who have been through the fire can offer assistance and guidance.
+It’s a safe haven for insecure writers of all kinds!

 You can sign up here.

 January 4 question – Do you have a word of the year?
 Is there one word that sums up what you need to work on or change in the coming year?
 For instance, in 2021 my word of the year was Finish.
 I was determined to finished my first draft by the end of the year.
 In 2022, my word of the year is Ease.
 I want to get my process, systems, finances, and routines where life flows with ease and less chaos.
 What is your word for 2023?
 Why?

 Self-proclaimed word philosopher checking in!
 I love words.
 Of course I do, I’m a writer, right?
 But words are fascinating beyond the stories we tell with them.
 The words themselves have stories and I love that about them!

 I’ve never had a word of the year before (generally I’m a “Give me ALL the words” person), but I love the idea.
 Pick a word?
 Twist my arm!